 Pain in the abdomen (belly) or back is common in pancreatic cancer.
 Cancers that start in the body or tail of the pancreas can grow fairly large and start to press on other nearby organs, causing pain.
 The cancer may also spread to the nerves surrounding the pancreas, which often causes back pain.
 Pain in the abdomen or back is fairly common and is most often caused by something other than pancreatic cancer.

 Unintended weight loss is very common in people with pancreatic cancer.
 These people often have little or no appetite.

 If the cancer presses on the far end of the stomach it can partly block it, making it hard for food to get through.
 This can cause nausea, vomiting, and pain that tend to be worse after eating.

 If the cancer blocks the bile duct, bile can build up in the gallbladder, making it larger.
 Sometimes a doctor can feel this (as a large lump under the right side of the ribcage) during a physical exam.
 It can also be seen on imaging tests.

-Pancreatic cancer can also sometimes enlarge the liver, especially if the cancer has spread to the liver.
-The doctor might be able to feel this below the right ribcage as well on an exam, or it might be seen on imaging tests.
+Pancreatic cancer can also sometimes enlarge the liver, especially if the cancer has spread there.
+The doctor might be able to feel the edge of the liver below the right ribcage on an exam, or the large liver might be seen on imaging tests.

 Sometimes, the first clue that someone has pancreatic cancer is a blood clot in a large vein, often in the leg.
 This is called a deep vein thrombosis or DVT.
 Symptoms can include pain, swelling, redness, and warmth in the affected leg.
 Sometimes a piece of the clot can break off and travel to the lungs, which might make it hard to breathe or cause chest pain.
 A blood clot in the lungs is called a pulmonary embolism or PE.